 Nashik, approximately four hours northeast of Mumbai in Maharashtra, is a city with a dual identity.
 On one hand, it's an ancient and sacred pilgrimage destination with a fascinating Old City.
 On the other, it's home to the biggest winery region in India.

-Nashik is closely associated with the Hindu epic the Ramayana, which tells the story of Lord Ram.
-According to mythology, Ram (along with Sita and Lakshman) made Nashik his home during his 14 years of exile from Ayodhya.
-They lived in the area now known as "Panchavati".
+Nashik is closely associated with the great Hindu epic The Ramayana, which tells the story of Lord Ram.
+According to mythology, Ram (along with his wife Sita and brother Lakshman) made Nashik his home during his 14 years of exile from Ayodhya.
+They lived in the area now known as Panchavati in the Old City.
 The city gets its name from an incident whereby Lakshman cut off the nose of Surpanakha, the sister of demon Ravan, after she tried to seduce Ram.

 In the heart of Nashik's Old City, Ramkund ghat is the most important place in the Panchavati area.
 It attracts both pilgrims and tourists to its holy waters.
-Lord Ram bathed and performed the death rituals of his father there.
+Lord Ram is believed to have bathed and performed the death rituals of his father there.
 Hence, many people come to immerse the ashes of their departed loved ones, to help their souls obtain liberation.
 The tank was built in 1696 and although it's unfortunately quite dirty and not well maintained, it's an atmospheric and absorbing place to spend some time.
 The adjoining vibrant vegetable market is worth exploring too.

 There are as many as 100 temples in Nashik.
 Many of them can be found near the holy Godavari River, which flows through the city.
 The city's most sacred shrine, the beautiful black stone Kala Ram temple, is uphill to the east of Ramkund.
 It supposedly stands right where Lakshman performed the slicing of Surpanakha's nose.
 Nearby is Sita Gumpha, a claustrophobic cave where Sita is said to have hid from Ravan.
 There are some doubts as to its authenticity though.
 On the way there, stop by Naroshankar temple, which is close to Ramkund.
 Kapileswara is another famous temple in the area.
 It's a Shiva temple but the nandi (bull) is unusually missing from it.